 - Can be loud when setting pots and pans and other equipment on the counter.

 - Not for the budget-minded—unless you go with prefabricated stainless steel tables and counters.

 Researching new countertops?
-Read Questions to Ask When Choosing Your Kitchen Countertops.
-And for more specifics on the subject, see our Remodeling 101 posts:
+Read 10 Easy Pieces: Remodelista Kitchen Countertop Picks and 10 Favorites: Architects’ Budget Countertop Picks.
+For more specifics on the subject, see our Remodeling 101 posts: